Maria Margaretha Kirch: Career, observations, and publications

 After her husband died in 1710, Kirch attempted to assume his place as astronomer and calendar maker at the Royal Academy of Sciences.
-Her actions were representative of a well established principle that allowed widow's to take over their husbands craft after their death.
-Despite her petition being supported by Leibniz, the president of the academy, the executive council of the academy rejected her demand for a formal position saying that "what we concede to her could serve as an example in the future."
+Her actions were representative of a well established principle that allowed widows to take over their husbands' craft after their death.
+Despite her petition being supported by Leibniz, the president of the academy, the executive council of the academy rejected her demand for a formal position, saying that "what we concede to her could serve as an example in the future."
 The council did not wish to set a precedent by appointing a woman.
 Despite the fact that roughly 14% of astronomers in the early 18th century were female, it was still extremely uncommon at the time for women to become members of scientific academies.
-Winkelmann's denial to the academy was important in that it emphasized the separation between men and women's role in the workplace and the normalcy of women's exclusion to scientific academies at the time and for many years after.
+Winkelmann's denial to the academy was important in that it emphasized the separation between men's and women's roles in the workplace and the normalcy of women's exclusion to scientific academies at the time and for many years after.
 In her petition Kirch set out her qualifications for the position.
 She couched her application in the terms acceptable to the times, arguing that she was well-qualified because she had been instructed by her husband in astronomical calculation and observation.
 She emphasized that she had engaged in astronomical work since her marriage and had worked at the academy since her husband's appointment ten years earlier.
 In her petition Kirch said that "for some time, while my dear departed husband was weak and ill, I prepared the calendar from his calculations and published it under his name."
 For Kirch, an appointment at the academy would have not been just a mark of honor but a vital source of income for her and her children.
 She even clarified this in her petition, explaining that her husband had not left her with sufficient means in terms of supporting herself and her family.
 In the old guild tradition of trades, it would have been possible for Kirch to take over her husband's position after his death, but the new institutions of science tended not to follow that tradition.
 Despite Maria and Gottfried both having spent years working on calendars and discovering a comet each, the one item Maria did not have that almost everyone in the Academy did was a university education.